kenbolton/cartridge-tax/README.md

 #cartridge_tax

 An implementation of sales tax for [Cartridge](http://cartridge.jupo.org/).

 A flat sales or value-added tax can be applied to in-state or all sales.
 Tax can optionally be applied to shipping costs.

 For US-based sites, [TaxCloud.net](http://taxcloud.net/)'s tax lookup web service is optional.
-An experimental integration of TaxCloud's tax authorization and capture exists.

 ## DISCLAIMER